 type: bigint

-After creating an S3 Log Source, the final step was to attach the relevant Schemas to the respective prefixes of each source.
-Within minutes of completing this step, data began to flow:
+After creating the S3 Log Source, the final step was attaching the appropriate schemas to each data source’s prefix.
+Within minutes of completing this setup, data started flowing into Panther: